The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 If you typically do either tricep pulldowns or tricep kickbacks, tricep extensions are a great alternative to add variety to your routine

-Try out the different dumbbell tricep extension variations as well to see which one works best for you, or include them all for variety in your training.
+You could also try out the different dumbbell tricep extension variations to see which one works best for you or include them in your training.